I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt-_d3dkmdt_standardallocation_type.md

 <table>

                 <tr>
-                    <td>D3DKMDT_STANDARDALLOCATION_GDISURFACE</td>
-                    <td>Indicates that the surface is used for GDI hardware acceleration and Desktop Windows Manager (DWM) redirection.

-This constant value is available beginning with Windows 7.</td>
+                    <td>D3DKMDT_STANDARDALLOCATION_SHAREDPRIMARYSURFACE</td>
+                    <td>Indicates that the surface is a shared primary surface, which is opened by multiple applications that all require direct central processing unit (CPU) access to it.</td>
                 </tr>

                 <tr>